 - 1. Gas (natural or liquid petroleum) leak or fumes - 2.
 Electrical hazards that could result in shock or fire - 3.
 Inoperable or missing smoke detectors - 4.
 Inoperable or missing carbon monoxide detectors - 5.
 Gas/oil fired water heater or heating, ventilation, or cooling system with missing, damaged, improper, or misaligned chimney or venting - 6.
 Lack of alternative means of exit in case of fire or blocked egress - 7.
 Conditions that present the imminent possibility of injury - 8.
 Absence of a functioning toilet in the unit

-Life-threatening fails must be corrected within twenty-four hours.
-Life-threatening fails will be reported immediately to the tenant, landlord, and Housing Authority management.
+Life-threatening deficiencies must be corrected within twenty-four (24) hours of notification.
+Life-threatening deficiencies will be reported immediately to the tenant, landlord, and Housing Authority management.